Photography & Travel Blog

 Located in a deep valley along the Saverge River, access the area on Route 2 between San Jose and Isidro De General.
 The valley’s top is over 7,000 feet, and cooler temperatures prevail at these higher elevations.
 A local guide is a must when spotting quetzals.
 March and April are nesting seasons, making it prime season to spot these magnificent birds and other bird species.
 A wide variety of lodges in the valley suit any taste.

-Pro tip: Batsu Garden has a covered platform for photographers with
+Pro tip: Batsu Garden has a covered platform for photographers with feeding stations attracting multiple species.
+A short walk up nearby forest trails offers encounters with toucanets and quetzals.

 Related Posts